 Mushrooms don’t need a lot of help to shine.
-Their flavour can be incredible when well exploited.
+Their flavor can be incredible when well exploited.
 I love cooking them but I’m not a big fan of eating them raw though.
-The texture is great but the taste is bland in my opinion and I always find my self searing them on a hot skillet or over a grill to develop some flavour and then cooking them for a bit to reduce that water content.
+The texture is great but the taste is bland in my opinion and I always find my self, searing them on a hot skillet or over a grill to develop some flavor and then cooking them for a bit to reduce that water content.
 I figured I would simplify my mushroom pasta go-to recipe to its most basic form and highlight the main ingredient.
 Hence, this recipe has actually 3 or so ingredients.

 If you like mushrooms and have tried a bunch of different ones you probably would agree that white mushrooms are not the most exciting of the bunch.
 Well… at least that’s kind of what I thought before trying this w approach explained here on this recipe.
 Every time I cook something I learn something new or reinforce something I have learned.
 I should have never blamed white mushrooms for not being interesting because they are and is just my ignorance getting in the way as usual.
 What can I say, I fell in love with white mushrooms all over again and would actually argue that I prefer them over shiitakes or even portobellos.
 Another great thing about white mushrooms is the cost.
 They are the cheapest at least where I live, so I bought 2 pounds of fresh and beautiful white mushrooms and headed back to my kitchen.

-How to extract flavour.
+How to extract flavor.

 If you’ve made your own stocks at home you know that simmering any ingredient in water for a long period of time will extract its flavor.
-I love pressure cooking and making stocks this way, specially vegetable stocks.
+I love pressure cooking and making stocks this way, especially vegetable stocks.
 It’s a lot faster.
 It also helps preserve flavor since there’s less evaporation of water in the process.
-Your house might not be as perfumed by what’s happening in the kitchen but that means the flavour is kept where it belongs.
+Your house might not be as perfumed by what’s happening in the kitchen but that means the flavor is kept where it belongs.
 It that pot.

 Making an only-mushroom stock.

-Flavour concentration by reduction.
+Flavor concentration by reduction.

 Time to perfume the house.
 Nothing new here but it’s a crucial step.
-In order to get the flavour intensity I was after, I had to reduce about 6-8 cups of mushroom stock to roughly 2 which is a pretty standard thing to do but worth mentioning.
+In order to get the flavor intensity I was after, I had to reduce about 6-8 cups of mushroom stock to roughly 2 which is a pretty standard thing to do but worth mentioning.
 One hour of reduction will get you there more or less.
 The stock at that point will turn more complex, very intense and be extremely dark.
 Awesome!

 Pre-hydrating dry pasta.

-I really wanted the pasta infused with mushroom flavour so I needed to cook the noodles in the reduced mushroom stock.
+I really wanted the pasta infused with mushroom flavor so I needed to cook the noodles in the reduced mushroom stock.
 I’ve written a few times about dry pasta reconstitution.
 It’s hard to sell this idea but I find it useful in a number of ways and it’s ideal for this recipe since I’m trying to cook pasta for 2 people in about 2 cups of stock.
 It really works beautifully.
 Simmer the pasta for about 6 mins or until almost al dente.
 Most of the stock should have been absorbed by the noodles by this time.
 If any left, strain and reserve the leftover mushroom stock for other purposes.
 You might need a little stock back to adjust the silkiness of the sauce towards the end.
 You can check out my cacio e peppe pasta post for more on pasta reconstitution.

-The pasta would have worked without cream but I love cream and I love cream in mushroom sauces, probably one of the few ingredients that actually makes a mushroom sauce a sauce.
+The pasta would have worked without cream but I love cream and I love cream in mushroom sauces, probably one of the few ingredients that actually make a mushroom sauce a sauce.
 I finished the cooking of the noodles adding about 2 Tbsp of heavy cream over medium heat.
 Making sure the cream was reduced as well and coated the noodles nicely.
 Once the noodles are cooked in this rich sauce they will look amazing, very dark and sexy.

 Finishing with chopped green onions.

 I have to garnish pretty much everything I cook.
 I can’t help it.
 Green onions and mushrooms go really well together but so would parsley.
 Anyways, use the garnish of your choice keeping in mind that whatever you do, don’t overcomplicate it.
-The simple combination of mushrooms, pasta and some cream is all that’s really needed here.
+The simple combination of mushrooms, pasta, and some cream is all that’s really needed here.
 So after some garnishing and roughly 3 hours of cooking, my favorite mushroom pasta recipe was finally done.
 Don’t get discouraged by the long cooking times.
 This is one of those recipes in which things can be done in stages and days in advance.
 You can pressure cook the stock for one hour one day…. do another hour the next day… do the reduction the day after.
 And when you’re good and ready, cook the noodles in 6 minutes and be done.
 It’ll be worth it.